cvmfs/cvmfs/doc/developer_doc/41-setup-cvmfs-gateway.md

 Setting up a CernVM-FS gateway consists of 3 steps

 1. Create repository
-2. Create Gateway key that publisher will use for authentification
+2. Create Gateway key that publisher will use for authentication
 3. Make repository accessible via Gateway